rustedwizard/DotNetProjectScaffolding/README.md

 # DotNetProjectScaffolding
-Simple PowerShell Script used to scaffolding a dotnet core project and add it to git repository
+Simple PowerShell module used to scaffolding a dotnet core project and add it to git repository

 ## Intro
 This repo contians a simple PowerShell script which wil perform following steps: